COVID-19 Vaccine Frequently Asked Questions

 Do vaccines cause Bell’s Palsy?

-Health Canada has updated the product information for the Pfizer-BioNTech COVID-19 vaccine to describe very rare reports of Bell’s Palsy following vaccination.
+The product information for the Pfizer-BioNTech COVID-19 vaccine to describe very rare reports of Bell’s Palsy following vaccination.
 Cases have been reported in a small number of people in Canada and internationally.

 Health Canada is continuing to monitor side effects for all authorized COVID-19 vaccines in Canada.